AgendaDeck support

 "Reauthorization required" / the key shows a key icon

 OAuth refresh tokens can expire if you change your password, your organization revokes consent, or the token has been idle for a long time.
-Open the Property Inspector and click Reconnect account.
+Open the Property Inspector and click Reconnect next to the affected account.
 The flow is identical to the original connection.

 The key shows "Offline" / a cloud icon with a slash